ibm-cloud-docs/power-iaas/vpn-connections.md

 ## Power Systems Virtual Servers workspace support with VPN
 {: #powervs-support-vpn}

-Power Systems Virtual Server supports multiple sworkspace from the same account.
+Power Systems Virtual Server supports multiple workspaces from the same account.
 However, only a single workspace can use a VPN connection.
 If you want to configure a VPN connection for multiple workspaces for the same account, open a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## Connecting to your on-premises network
 {: #vpn-connecting-onpremise}